code4recovery/central-query/README.md

 ### Issues

 Bugs and feature requests are tracked using GitHub Issues for the repo.
-Please consider coordinating via Slack prior to opening an issue or PR.

 ## Endpoints

 ### Meetings

-### `/api/v1/meetings/next`
+### `/api/v1/meetings`

-Gets the next hour of meetings based on the UTC time when the request is received.
+Gets meetings, accepting several query parameter options.
+If the `start` option is not provided, the API defaults to now based on the UTC time when the request is received.
 The controller limits the fetch to 100 meetings.

-To Do:

-- [ ] If the fetched results are <10 meetings, re-fetch for the next two hours.

 Options include:

 `limit`: A number representing how many meetings will be returned.
 Defaults to 100 if not included.
 `start` (not fully implemented): A timestamp reflecting the start time for meetings to be returned.
 For example, to get the next meeting starting after 2300 UTC: `/api/v1/meetings/next?limit=1&start=20240113T230000Z`
+`hours`: A number used to limit the range of meetings returned by the endpoint.
+The default is 1.

 Note: The API adjusts the query to include meetings started within the past 10 minutes.

+To Do:

+- [ ] If the fetched results are <10 meetings, re-fetch for the next two hours.
+- [ ] Ensure API can handle fractional `hours` and then set default to 45 minutes.

 ### `/api/v1/meetings/:slug`